Did you know that the District requires a RPP backflow protection device at all properties?

 Of particular note:

-- Section 3.07.010 of the Code requires that all new and existing water service connections from the District have a RPP backflow prevention device installed.
+- Title III Section 3.07.010 requires that all new and existing water service connections from the District have a RPP backflow prevention device installed.

-- Section 3.07.300 of the Code states that it shall be customer’s responsibility, at their own expense, to provide and install a new RPP backflow prevention device in accordance with District standards at a location approved by the District.
+- Title III Section 3.07.300 states that it shall be customer’s responsibility, at their own expense, to provide and install a new RPP backflow prevention device in accordance with District standards at a location approved by the District.

-- Installation must be performed by a licensed plumbing contractor and is subject to District inspection, testing and approval within 24 hours following installation.
+- Installation must be performed by a licensed plumbing contractor and is subject to District approval.
 The customer will retain full ownership and responsibility of their RPP backflow prevention device.

 Acceptable RPP backflow prevention devices are: